MicrosoftDocs/powerapps-docs/powerapps-docs/user/attach-email.md

 The option to attach files to an email is a useful feature when you need to share additional information.
 Use the **Attach file** button on the command menu or the **New Attachments** button in the email body to attach files to the email.

   > [!Important]
-  > The default file size limit for an email file attachment is 5 MB.
+  >  - The default file size limit for an email file attachment is 5 MB.
 The size limitations on email file attachments can be increased by your system administrators.
+  >  - You cannot add attachments to sent email messages which have been attempted for delivery through server side synchronization.

 ## Work with attachments